 \section{Introduction}

 A weakly collisional, rarefied plasma may exhibit anisotropic behavior under the influence of the Lorentz force resulting from an external magnetic field.
-In ionized media, the particle gyration radius around the magnetic field lines can be shorter than the mean free path of particle collisions, resulting in directional anisotropy: the effective pressure and temperature of the plasma differ along and perpendicular to the direction of the magnetic field.
-The study of weakly collisional anisotropic plasmas is crucial for understanding the behavior of various astrophysical and laboratory plasma environments, where the interplay between effects of magnetic field and heat fluxes influences both stability and energy distribution.
-Such flows are often found in laboratory plasma experiments as well as solar wind, stellar and galactic outflows, and various large-scale ionized flows throughout the Universe.
+In ionized media, the particle gyration radius around the magnetic field lines can be shorter than the mean free path of particle collisions, resulting in directional anisotropy, whereby the effective pressure and temperature differ along and perpendicular to the magnetic field.
+Understanding the behavior of weakly collisional, anisotropic plasmas is essential for interpreting a wide range of astrophysical and laboratory systems, where magnetic geometry and heat-flux dynamics play a central role in energy transport, stability, and long-time evolution.
+Such conditions are encountered in laboratory plasma experiments, the solar wind, stellar and galactic outflows, and many other large-scale ionized flows throughout the Universe.

-A comprehensive mathematical description of anisotropic plasma flows requires a proper Boltzmann-Vlasov kinetic description.
-On the other hand, fluid models can offer significant simplifications while still capturing essential large-scale phenomena.
-Building on the success of Magnetohydrodynamic (MHD) theory in modeling plasma flows within a fluid approximation, Chew, Goldberger, and Low (CGL) developed an extended framework for anisotropic flows\cite{CGL,Huanana2019}.
-CGL approximation provides a fluid-based model for anisotropic plasmas by introducing a double adiabatic closure for pressures parallel and perpendicular to the magnetic field direction.
-Although successful in describing many large-scale plasma flows, the CGL approximation neglecting a so-called ``pressure transport'' terms neglects key low-frequency heat flux effects, leading to limitations in the study of phenomena such as flow stability and thermal transport.

-Addressing limitations of CGL approximation requires further development of the closure model, when heat flux variables are explicitly incorporated into a higher-order equation of state. \cite{Grad1949,Oraevskii68,Dzhalilov08,Kuznetsov10,Ramos03}.
-The derived system is commonly referred to as a closure model with heat fluxes.
-This model significantly enhances the fluid description of weakly collisional plasmas in the low-frequency limit, where thermal effects are particularly pronounced.
-Consequently, the heat flux fluid model is particularly well-suited for characterizing low-frequency and aperiodic phenomena in such media.
-Indeed, several notable advancements have been achieved in our understanding of various physical phenomena in collisionless plasmas using the proposed approximation\cite{Ten08,Ren11,Ren15,Ismayilli18,Kuznetsov18,Dzhalilov23,Uchava14,Uchava20}.
-These advancements underscore effectiveness of the proposed model in capturing intricate behaviors of plasma, such as wave propagation, turbulence characteristics, and energy transfer mechanisms.
-Furthermore, this approach can deepen our understanding of collisionless plasmas, ultimately contributing to more reliable predictions in astrophysical and laboratory plasma environments.